Optoma W400LVe Projector

 Check Details Check Details Check Details Check Details

-Zoom Lens1.1× manual zoom & focus YesfixedNo optical zoom
+Zoom Lens1.1× manual zoom & focus fixedfixedNo Zoom

 Would you recommend this product?